spencexd7/poketwo-autocatcher/README.md

 ## **Overview**
 This script is designed to help catch Pokémon automatically in Poketwo by reacting quickly to spawn events.
 With a properly configured setup, it can greatly enhance your ability to capture Pokémon without needing manual intervention.

 > ⚠ **Disclaimer**: Use at your own risk.
 If your Discord or Poketwo account gets banned, we are not responsible.
-Make sure to review Poketwo's terms and conditions and use this tool responsibly.

 ## **Setup**